filipemd/EzBlog/README.md

 ```
 {
     "blog-name" : "[blog name]",
     "blog-logo" : "[the blog logo image directory in the static folder.
-Zero for any logo"
+Zero for any logo]"
 }
 ```